briansimiyuj/doctor-appointment-app/README.md

     c.
 Update the `messages` state variable by appending the new `MessageType` object to it.
     d.
 Store the new message in the local storage.
     e.
 Clear the `input` state variable.

+### React Toastify

+React Toastify is a library for displaying toast notifications in React applications.
+It provides a simple and customizable way to show notifications to the user, such as success messages, error messages, and loading indicators.

+  1. Import the library CSS in `index.tsx` file
+  2. Add a toast container to the `Script` component
+  3. Create `useToast` hook to manage the toast notifications
+  4. Add styles for the toast notifications in `styles.css`